z3z1ma/dbt-osmosis/README.md

     Config is called `+dbt-osmosis: "folder.yml" | "schema.yml" | "model.yml" | "schema/model.yml"`
 2. Bootstrap models to ensure all models exist
 3. Recompile Manifest
-4. Propagate definitions downstream to undocumented models solely within the context of the models dependency tree
+4. Propagate definitions downstream to undocumented models solely within the context of each models dependency tree

 ## New workflows enabled!

 1. Build one dbt model or a __bunch__ of them without documenting anything (gasp)

-    Run `dbt-osmosis`
+    Run `dbt-osmosis run` or `dbt-osmosis compose && dbt-osmosis document`

-    Automatically construct/update your schema yamls built with as much of the definitions pre-populated as possible from upstream dependencies
+    Sit back and watch as:

-    Schema yaml is automatically built in exactly the right directories / style that conform to the configured standard upheld and enforced across your dbt project on a dir by dir basis automatically
+    Automatically constructed/updated schema yamls are built with as much of the definitions pre-populated as possible from upstream dependencies

-    Configured using just the dbt_project.yml and `+dbt-osmosis:` configs
+    Schema yaml(s) are automatically organized in exactly the right directories / style that conform to the easily configurable standard upheld and enforced across your dbt project on a directory by directory basis

     boom, mic drop

-2. Problem reported by stakeholder with data (WIP)
+2. Problem reported by stakeholder with data **(WIP)**

     Identify column